-2 "The right of property is before and higher than any constitutional sanction."
-Kansas (Lecompton) constitution of 1857.
-Ibid., 605. ration survived as a living faith chiefly among those who felt that slavery was an evil requiring immediate and desperate remedies.
+The persistence of the political philosophy of the Declaration in the state constitutions must be mainly attributed to the conventional acceptance of a great tradition; particularly so during the thirty years prior to the Civil War, when political leaders, north and south, were ridiculing as fallacies, as glittering generalities, the very principles which were being proclaimed afresh in nearly every constitution of the time.
+During these decades, the ideas of the Declaration survived as a living faith chiefly among those who felt that slavery was an evil requiring immediate and desperate remedies.
 The old Jeffersonian anti-slavery sentiment had disappeared, or was rapidly disappearing, in the South.
 Cotton was king, and the cotton planters were determined to maintain their slaves at all hazards.
 In the North, business interests, deprecating agitation as inimical to prosperity, were all for holding fast to the sacred constitution as a prescriptive safeguard of liberty.
-Liberty they would defend, to be sure - "Liberty and Union, one and inseparable."
+Liberty they would defend, to be sure --- "Liberty and Union, one and inseparable."
 Against this attitude, the radical abolitionists revolted in passionate disgust.
 Every honest man, they thought, must know that slavery was a damnable crime against human nature; and yet the United States, proclaiming as its birthright that all men are created equal, not only persisted in the crime, but defended it as a necessary evil or a positive good, thus crowning national dishonor with a mean hypocrisy.

 With this crime the abolitionists refused to compromise.
 Let the Union perish, if it must be so, yes, a thousand times!
 Honor and righteousness are more precious than law and order.
 There is a higher allegiance than loyalty to the state.
-The Constitution, cried Garrison, is a "covenant with death" an "agreement with hell."1 Neither the Constitution nor the general good is the supreme law of the state, Channing affirmed.
+The Constitution, cried Garrison, is a "covenant with death" an "agreement with hell."
+Neither the Constitution nor the general good is the supreme law of the state, Channing affirmed.
 "Man has rights by nature. . . .
-In the order of things they precede society, lie at its foundation, constitute man's capacity for it, and are the great objects of social institutions."2 "We should be men first and subjects afterward," said Thoreau.
+In the order of things they precede society, lie at its foundation, constitute man's capacity for it, and are the great objects of social institutions."
+"We should be men first and subjects afterward," said Thoreau.
 "It is not desirable to cultivate respect for law, so much as for the right. . . .
 How does it become a man to behave toward the American government today?
 I answer, that he cannot without disgrace be associated with it.
-I cannot for an instant recognize that political organization as my government which is the slave's government also."3 In justification of their revolt against the established régime, the abolitionists naturally turned to the Declaration of Independence.
+I cannot for an instant recognize that political organization as my government which is the slave's government also."
+In justification of their revolt against the established régime, the abolitionists naturally turned to the Declaration of Independence.
 From the positive law, they appealed to a "higher law."
 They would obey, not the Constitution, but conscience; they would defend, not the legal rights of American citizens, but the sacred and inalienable rights of all men.4